sgraf812/pmcheck/artifact/Readme.md

   6 | f x    = g (case x of { False -> 2; True -> 3 }) ()
     |                                     ^^^^^^^^^
   ```

+  Note that GMTM is unable to recognize this, as running
+  `/opt/ghc/8.8.3/bin/ghc Ex4_1.hs` will produce no warnings at all.
 * `Ex4_2.hs`: This contains three ways of defining a function of type
   `Void -> a`, where `Void` is a data type with no constructors.
 As the paper
   claims, LYG will report that the right-hand side of `absurd2` is